Zero-shot causal learning: Experimental details

 \subsubsection{Claims dataset}

 \textbf{Interventions ($W$)}: We consider drug prescriptions consisting of either one drug, or two drugs prescribed in combination.
 We observed 745 unique single drugs, and 22,883 unique drug pairs, excluding interventions which occurred less than 500 times.
 Time of intervention corresponds to the \emph{first} day of exposure.
 To obtain intervention information, we generated pre-trained drug embeddings from a large-scale biomedical knowledge graph~\cite{chandak2022building} (see Appendix~\ref{sec:intervention-info}).
 Drugs correspond to nodes in the knowledge graph, which are linked to other nodes (\emph{e.g.} genes, based on the protein target of the drug).
+Our approach builds on prior work leveraging knowledge graphs for clinical predictions~\cite{zitnik2018modeling, fouladvand2023graph}.
 Drug combination embeddings are the sum of the embeddings for their constituent drugs.

 \textbf{Control group.} A challenge in such causal analyses of clinical settings is defining a control group.
 We randomly sample 5\% (1.52M patients) to use as controls, with a 40/20/40 split betweem meta-train/meta-val/meta-test.
 When sampling a natural experiment for a given intervention, we select all patients from this control group that did not receive such an intervention.
 An additional challenge is defining time of intervention for the control group.
 It is not possible to naively sample a random date, because there are large quiet periods in the claims dataset in which no data is logged.
 We thus sample a date in which the control patient received \emph{a random drug}, and thus our measure of CATE estimates the \emph{increase} in side effect likelihood from the drug(s) $W$, compared to another drug intervention chosen at random.